 The tour is 5/8 of a mile, flat, and takes about an hour.
 The narrow paths are exciting to walk through as the tour guide recalls the adventures of Mark Twain’s characters and of his actual experiences as a boy.

 It was miles in extent and was a tangled wilderness of narrow and lofty clefts and passages.
 It was an easy place to get lost in; anybody could do it–including the bats.
 I got lost in it myself, along with a lady, and our last candle burned down to almost nothing before we glimpsed the search party’s lights winding about in the distance. – Mark Twain

-Tips for visiting the Mark Twain Cave: Wear walking shoes (it gets slippery in spots), bring a sweatshirt as the cave stays around 52 degrees year round, plan your visit if/when it rains (we had a few hours of expected rain so it worked out perfectly) and combine the tour with a trolley ride (the Hannibal Trolley Company provides a 14-mile sightseeing tour in and around Hannibal’s top attractions with one stop being the cave).
+Tips for visiting the Hannibal MO Caves: Wear walking shoes (it gets slippery in spots), bring a sweatshirt as the cave stays around 52 degrees year-round, plan your visit if/when it rains (we had a few hours of expected rain so it worked out perfectly) and combine the tour with a trolley ride (the Hannibal Trolley Company provides a 14-mile sightseeing tour in and around Hannibal’s top attractions with one-stop being the cave).

 The Legend of Lovers Leap